3top1a/modelk/README.md

   <img src="https://github.com/3top1a/modelk/blob/pcb-artifacts/pcb/autogen/bottom.png" width="49%" />
 </div>

-The Model K is a custom replacement controller designed to add BLE wireless functionality to classic IBM Model M keyboards.
+Model K is a custom replacement controller designed to add BLE wireless functionality to classic IBM Model M keyboards.
 This controller can be hot-swapped into the original keyboard without destroying the original controller.

 ## Features